-Activity 3 What is the relationship between the external agency and the school in this aftercare programme?
+What is the relationship between the external agency and the school in this aftercare programme?

-When you read Case Study 12 focus your attention on these three main questions:
+When you read the case study below (Zama Intermediate School) focus your attention on three main aspects:

 - 1. What activities take place? - 2.
 What is the organisation responsible for? - 3.
 What is the school management responsible for?